A122 highway (Nigeria)

 The A122 highway is a highway in Nigeria.
 It is one of the east-west roads linking the main south-north roads.
-(It is named from the two highways it links).
+(It is named after the two highways it links).

 It runs from the A1 highway at Ibadan, the capital of Oyo State to the A2 highway at Benin City, Edo State.
-The main towns on the route are Gbongan, Ilesa, Akure and Owo.
+The main towns on the route are Ikire, Gbongan, Ipetumodu, Ilesa, Akure and Owo.